• Skip to primary navigation

 Vegetable base: I'm totally not getting paid by the company, but I can't help but always suggest my fave Better than Bouillon brand for broth/stock.
 It's condensed so it goes a long way, takes up very little space in the fridge, and is better for the environment (less bulky, recyclable).
 Pro-tip: buy the low-sodium version if available.

-👩🍳 How to Make this White Bean Soup
+👩🍳 How to Make this Cannellini Bean Soup

 cooking onion and garlic